tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 The commits you see in your logs are snapshots of your files and you can view and revert back to these files at anytime.

 The working directory clean message confirms you have committed all your recent changes made to your project.
-If you now edit the content of about.html file, and check the status again you will see.
+If you now edit the content of the about.html file and check the status again you will see.

 <span class="hl-info">about.html</span>
 ```bash